zzangdol-2023/zzangdol_bringup/README.md

 - converter node which converts cmd_vel to cmd_vel_converted topic
 - cmd_vel converted topic is specific control value which is compatible with zzangdol-ai-car motor driver.

-~~
-#### src / odom_tf_publisher_node.py

-- odom_tf publisher node
-- In our projects, used mcu is arduino mega, wich doesn't have FPU.
-- Because of that, we cannot calculate exact value of odom_tf. so we used high-level node which publish odom_tf.
-- This node's role :
-- 1. publish odom_tf which link odom_tf and base_footprint
-- 2. publish odom topic
-~~